• Projects

 Against the backdrop of political instability in the Eastern Partnership countries, LGBTQ+ communities are increasingly becoming targets of media manipulation and hostile rhetoric.
 At the same time, Armenia, Azerbaijan, Georgia, and Moldova have in recent years become new homes for many queer people from Ukraine, Belarus, and Russia — people seeking safety and freedom.
 Our response to the use of LGBTQ+ issues to divide societies is cultural resistance — built on mutual support and shared knowledge.

-We are launching a Lab to bring together artists, content creators, researchers, curators, and other cultural professionals whose creative work breaks stereotypes and helps build common ground to counter disinformation.
+We launched a Lab bringing together artists, content creators, researchers, curators, and other cultural professionals whose creative work breaks stereotypes and helps build common ground to counter disinformation.

 About the Lab

-The program includes regular online sessions, an in-person meeting in one of the countries of the region, mentoring by experts, and up to €5,000 in funding per project.
+The Lab program includes regular online sessions, a five-day cultural exchange in Moldova, mentoring from experts, and funding of up to €5,000 for the implementation of each project.

 The Lab will culminate in a Cultural Festival in Berlin in November 2026, where the works created will be publicly presented.